-Regardless of speculative corrections, I suggest that failures of Laws of Thermodynamics are shown by detailed snowflake phenomena organized in the "Nakaya diagram" shown on the next page, in a standard version copied from Libbrecht's website.

-The Nakaya diagram is based on actual observations and shows how different environmental conditions produce different kinds of ice crystals and snowflakes.
+Failures of Laws of Thermodynamics in accounting for phenomena of snowflakes are shown by means of the well-known "Nakaya diagram," in a version copied from Libbrecht's website.
+The diagram shows how varying environmental conditions produce different kinds of ice crystals and snowflakes.
 Crystals and flakes noted in the diagram were produced in Nakaya's laboratory and have been reproduced in other laboratories.
-Different conditions are described in terms of (1) temperature below freezing, or superfreezing, and (2) excess water in the air, or supersaturation.
+Different conditions are described in terms of (1) reduction of temperature below freezing under equilibrium conditions, or superfreezing; and (2) water in the air in excess of that permitted under equilibrium conditions, or supersaturation.

-Conditions for producing snowflakes can be compared with thermodynamic equilibrium, previously discussed.
-To get to equilibrium, the container is closed and isolated.
+Conditions for producing snowflakes are thus compared with thermodynamic equilibrium.
+To get to equilibrium, the container is closed and isolated until change ceases.
 Equilibrium vapor equals 100% humidity.
 Supersaturation is impossible in a system in equilibrium; excess water vapor results in condensation.
 Nor is superfreezing possible in equilibrium.